Big Horn Basin, Region 5 Healthcare Coalition

 Conducting HCC Business

 One vote is allowed for each represented agency that is in good standing.
-Good standing would be determined by representation of the agency at 75% of quarterly HCC meetings and/or a combination of quarterly meetings with exercises in the previous twelve months.
+Good standing would be determined by representation of the agency at 75% of HCC meetings.

 Changes to Charter: Passage of changes to this Charter or any other organizational document requires a majority vote of the advisory board.
 The Chair will be the tie-breaking vote.

-The HCC shall hold quarterly meetings.
-Special meetings may be convened at the request of the HCC Co-Chair or Regional Readiness and Response Coordinator.
+The HCC shall hold meetings at least quarterly.
+Special meetings may be convened at the request of the HCC Chair.

-Notice for regular quarterly meetings shall be provided to all members one month prior to the meeting.
+Notice for regular meetings shall be provided to all members at least ten working days prior to the meeting.
 Notice for special meeting shall be provided at least five working days prior to the meeting.
 Notices shall include the time, place and objective of the meeting, and the means available to join the meeting electronically.
 No business at a special meeting may be transacted except as specified in the notice.

 The meeting agenda for regular meetings will be developed.
 Minutes of all meetings shall be prepared and distributed to the membership.